 - SGLI FAQs and Other Questions

-The Servicemembers’ Group Life Insurance (SGLI) is a low cost group life insurance program for active duty servicemembers.
+The Servicemembers’ Group Life Insurance (SGLI) is a low-cost group life insurance program for active-duty service members.
 This includes reservists, members of the National Guard, members of the Commissioned Corps of the National Oceanic and Atmospheric Administration, and Public Health Service.
-In addition, cadets and midshipmen of the four service academics, and members of the Reserve officer Training Corps are eligible as for SGLI coverage.
+In addition, cadets and midshipmen of the four service academies, and members of the Reserve Officer Training Corps are eligible for SGLI coverage.

 Life insurance coverage for your family.
 Family Servicemembers’ Group Life Insurance (FSGLI) is an extension of the SGLI program and offers coverage for spouses and children of up to a maximum of $100,000 of insurance coverage for spouses, not to exceed the amount of SGLI the insured member has in force, and $10,000 for dependent children.
 Spousal coverage is issued in $10,000 increments.

 Servicemembers’ Group Life Insurance premiums are a flat rate and are not based on age, gender, physical conditioning, health, or other factors.
-Premiums are low (currently $.065 per $1,000 of life insurance according to the VA website), which makes it a cost effective program for servicemembers and their families.
-The monthly premiums are listed on the VA website so you can see the different premiums for different coverage amounts.
-In addition to the premium amounts, there’s also a table available on the site that shows servicemembers exactly how to figure out their basic coverage needs.
+Premiums are low, coming in at $0.06 per $1,000 of life insurance coverage.
+These rates make SGLI a cost-effective program for servicemembers and their families.

 Benefits of Servicemembers’ Group Life Insurance